Buddy memory allocation: Implementation and efficiency

 In comparison to other simpler techniques such as dynamic allocation, the buddy memory system has little external fragmentation, and allows for compaction of memory with little overhead.
-The buddy method of freeing memory is fast, with the maximal number of compactions required equal to log2(highest order).
+The buddy method of freeing memory is fast, with the maximal number of compactions required equal to O(highest order) = O(log2(total memory size)).
 Typically the buddy memory allocation system is implemented with the use of a binary tree to represent used or unused split memory blocks.
 The address of a block's "buddy" is equal to the bitwise exclusive OR (XOR) of the block's address and the block's size.

 However, there still exists the problem of internal fragmentation – memory wasted because the memory requested is a little larger than a small block, but a lot smaller than a large block.
 Because of the way the buddy memory allocation technique works, a program that requests 66 K of memory would be allocated 128 K, which results in a waste of 62 K of memory.
 This problem can be solved by slab allocation, which may be layered on top of the more coarse buddy allocator to provide more fine-grained allocation.

 One version of the buddy allocation algorithm was described in detail by Donald Knuth in volume 1 of The Art of Computer Programming.
 The Linux kernel also uses the buddy system, with further modifications to minimise external fragmentation, along with various other allocators to manage the memory within blocks.

 jemalloc is a modern memory allocator that employs, among others, the buddy technique.